sourcegraph/sourcegraph-public-snapshot/doc/dev/adr/1655963328-sunset-datadog.md

-# 4. Sunset Datadog
+# 4. Sunset Datadog Integration

 Date: 2022-06-23

 ### Context

-[RFC 575](https://docs.google.com/document/d/1xnAgloZB8sEkyhecjml2ByQl-aUCrJdWDYOBj3asA9g/edit) led to implement a Datadog POC, in an effort to increase and unify the observability tooling.
+[RFC 575](https://docs.google.com/document/d/1xnAgloZB8sEkyhecjml2ByQl-aUCrJdWDYOBj3asA9g/edit) led to implement a Datadog POC, in an effort to decrease the proliferation of and unify the observability tooling used for operating Sourcegraph instances _within Sourcegraph_.

 Reasons to not got further with the POC:

 - We have been underutilizing the platform quite heavily
 - The DevOps team no longer exists so we would need to find a new owner for this service soon.
 - Unfavourable consensus around its usability.
-  - _datadogs log search/viewer is really clunky and just doesn’t do the job well for me_
+  - _datadog's log search/viewer is really clunky and just doesn’t do the job well for me_
   - _you can't see fields alongside a log message, and the UI being a complete disaster_
 - Moving toward MI as our main priority.